-The research at the DKFZ is conducted in 47 scientific divisions, 28 junior research groups and 13 clinical cooperation units that can be assigned to seven Research Programs.
+The research at the DKFZ is conducted in approximately 100 research units that can be assigned to six Research Programs.
 The aim is to investigate and fight cancer in all possible ways.
 In the Cell and Tumor Biology program the fundamental mechanisms leading to tumor initiation, promotion and progression including metastasis are analysed on a molecular, cellular and functional level.
 Researchers of the Functional and Structural Genomics program map the genome, localize genes within the genetic material and investigate the functions of cancer relevant genomic areas.
 The research program Cancer Risk Factors and Prevention integrates data from the laboratory research, epidemiology and clinical studies and collects biological samples for the establishment of biobanks and databases.
 The role of the immune system in cancer development and treatment is investigated in the Tumor Immunology program.
 In the Imaging and Radiooncology program new imaging and radiotherapy technology is developed and implemented into the clinic.

-The Infection and Cancer program investigates oncogenic viruses which led to the vaccine against the human papillomaviruses that cause cervical cancer.
-All recent findings are transported from bench to bedside by the Translational Cancer Research program.
+The Infection, Inflammation and Cancer program investigates oncogenic viruses which led to the vaccine against the human papillomaviruses that cause cervical cancer.

 Six DKFZ Core Facilities provide the infrastructure for excellent research.
 Here, the scientists can find assistance in the planning, conduct and analysis of their experiments.
 Cutting-edge techniques and equipment in the areas of genomics and proteomics, imaging and cytometry and information technology are available.
-The sophisticated animal laboratory service takes care of the in vivo experiments.
+The sophisticated animal laboratory service takes care of the in vivo

 Moreover the library is supporting the scientists in all aspects of scientific information and communication.